ArtemShybanov/cli-contact-assistant/README.md

 **Available validators:** `validate_phone`, `validate_birthday`, `validate_email`

-Users see which parameter failed: `Invalid value for 'PHONE': Phone number must be exactly 10 digits`
+Users see which parameter failed: `Invalid value for 'PHONE': Invalid phone number: ...` or `Phone number is not possible: ...`

 **2. Error Handling (Decorator)**